tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_05.md

 Let install the Angular 2 router from npm:

-    $ meteor npm install --save @angular/router-deprecated
+    $ meteor npm install --save @angular/router

 Now let's import routing dependencies into our app.
-We'll need router providers ([`ROUTER_PROVIDERS`](https://angular.io/docs/ts/latest/api/router/ROUTER_PROVIDERS-let.html)), directives ([`ROUTER_DIRECTIVES`](https://angular.io/docs/ts/latest/api/router/ROUTER_DIRECTIVES-let.html)), and configuration ([`RouteConfig`](https://angular.io/docs/ts/latest/api/router/RouteConfig-var.html)).
+We'll need router providers ([`provideRouter`](https://angular.io/docs/ts/latest/api/router/index/provideRouter-function.html)), directives ([`ROUTER_DIRECTIVES`](https://angular.io/docs/ts/latest/api/router/index/ROUTER_DIRECTIVES-let.html)), and configuration (`RouteConfig`).
 More on what each of these does later.

-Be sure to add `ROUTER_DIRECTIVES` to the Component decorator itself to import all directive dependencies into the template. `ROUTER_PROVIDERS` should be added as a dependency to the bootstrapped application in order to make them available throughout the app.
+Be sure to add `ROUTER_DIRECTIVES` to the Component decorator itself to import all directive dependencies into the template.

 {{> DiffBox tutorialName="meteor-angular2-socially" step="5.1"}}